Wang-Jia-yu-cloud/data-analytics-portfolio/hr-employee-churn-analysis/README.md

 K-Means clustering (k=3) was applied to identify groups of employees with similar work patterns and attrition risk profiles.

 **Modeling**
-Four predictive models were trained and compared: Logistic Regression (baseline), Decision Tree, Random Forest, and XGBoost.
+Four predictive models were trained and compared:
+- Logistic Regression (baseline)
+- Decision Tree
+- Random Forest
+- XGBoost

 Hyperparameter tuning was performed using GridSearchCV.

 **Evaluation**
 Models were evaluated using precision, recall, F1-score, accuracy, and AUC-ROC on a held-out test dataset (80/20 split).